The Federalists and Anti-Federalists, the First Political Factions of the United States

 Understanding the Differences Between the Federalists and Anti-Federalists

-The Federalists (pro-North, pro-city, pro-trade, “big government” conservative-liberals) and the Anti-Federalists (pro-South, pro-rural, “small government” radical-liberals) were America’s first political factions.
+The Federalists (pro-North, pro-city, pro-protectionism, “big government” conservative-liberals who favored modernization) and the Anti-Federalists (pro-South, pro-rural, “free-trade,” “small government” radical-liberals who favored agrarian democracy) were America’s first political factions.

 One has to understand, this isn’t simply a split between conservative and liberal, this is a split between two different types of Americans (one more Republican, one more Democratic, one more Urban, one more Rural, one more Northern, one more Southern, each with different climates and interests), each with their own idea of how “the land of liberty” comprised of sovereign states should be structured now that they were free from the tyranny of Kings and Church States (free from true classical conservatism).